Bears (film): Plot

-In Katmai National Park and Preserve in Alaska, a Alaskan brown bear mother named Sky gives birth to two cubs named Scout and Amber in her den on a mountain slope.
+In Katmai National Park and Preserve in Alaska, an Alaskan brown bear mother named Sky gives birth to two cubs named Scout and Amber in her den on a mountain slope.
 When April comes, the bears are ready to leave the den.
 As the bears leave, the oncoming summer brings with it a threat of avalanches.
 The bears are able to avoid the disasters.
 Upon reaching the lush valley below, the cubs meet the other bears, some of which pose a threat to the cubs; among these bears are Magnus, a big healthy male who dominates the valley, and his rival Chinook, an older male.
 The family works together to survive the spring, with Sky keeping the cubs safe from Tikaani, a pesky lone wolf.
 The cubs get to know how to defend themselves in encounters with Tikaani.
 The family also stays clear of the frequent dominance fights between Magnus and Chinook.

 As the spring wears on, the cubs learn about how to catch food.
 Sky leads the cubs to the mudflats to dig up clams hiding under the mud.
 The family has a good time until the tide turns.
 In the chaos, Scout gets stranded on a sandbar.
 Unable to do much, Sky can only look on as the cub tries to free himself.
 He finally comes to his senses and swims over to Sky.
 The family heads back to higher ground, where, after another encounter with Magnus, Chinook attacks again.
-As Sky fights off the male bear, Amber and Scout hide in a nearby log.
+As Sky fights off Chinook, Amber and Scout hide in a nearby log.
 After Chinook is driven away, Amber reappears from the log, but Scout is nowhere to be seen.
 Sky looks for him all day, but to no avail.
 Eventually, just as Sky and Amber are about to give up searching, Scout comes right back out of the log he had been hiding in the whole time.